 - Cost: Lowering the life-cycle cost of your new building system, in addition to low cube shipping, drastically reduced construction schedules, and long-lasting durability all contribute to the lower life-cycle cost of our fabric building systems.

-- Multi-purpose Fabric Buildings: Our multi-purpose fabric buildings are suitable for a range of applications across multiple projects and industries, including meat processing and packing.
+- Multi-purpose Fabric Buildings: Our multi-purpose fabric buildings are suitable for a range of applications across multiple projects and industries.

 - Portable Buildings: Fabric buildings designed for fast installation and takedown, combined with minimal tool and foundation requirements, minimal site preparation, are just a few reasons why our portable buildings are popular with meat processing and packing plants.